catsearch/CatSearch-server/README.md

 # CatSearch-server
-This is the server-side code for CatSearch.
+This is the server-side code for CatSearch, written in Node.js, Express, and MongoDB.

 -Client code: https://github.com/catsearch/CatSearch-client

 Notes: